james-stevens/pyrar/README.md

 Donations are paid into a UK Limited Company, so if you want a trade invoice / recipt, just ask.

 Or you can sponsor me [through GitHub](https://github.com/sponsors/james-stevens) - Also see `Sponsor this project`

+# Fully Hosted Service

+To help users go live with this system, either as a registry or registrar (or both), we plan to offer a fully hosted & supported service that (we hope) will be price competative with public cloud.

+The service will be graded by the level of performance you want and be on an unmetered basis - i.e. no surcharges for extra usage ever - the price quoted is the price you pay.

+Optional extra would include additonal Name Servers and the option of "off-shore" hosting at locations like Iceland, The Seychelles or Morocco - with the option of a local "off-short" domain name for your site.

+## You Will
+- Set up suitable payment accounts (e.g PayPal) and provide us with the API crterdentials we'd need
+- All payments from users will be received by you directly
+- Promote you service (PR/sales/marketing)
+- Handle first level support - generally this means payment & refund issues

+## We Will
+- Host the PyRar Server & its require MySQL databases
+- Give you full access to daily backups of the databases to download
+- Provide technical back-up support

+# Hosting on Public Cloud

+If you would prefer, I'm sure it would not be hard to find a tech-guru on Fiverr (etc) who could get this all set up & running for you on any public cloud of your choice.
+Its just a single docker container so there are **many** places you cna host it.

+If you opt to host with us to begin with, but become unhappy with the service, then the daily database backups should make it relatively simple for you to switch to public cloud at a later date.

 # docker.com